-Once the turkey was completely cooked (insert the thermometer between the thigh and the leg, it should reach 165F) I took it out of the oven, covered it with aluminum foil and let it rest for 30 minutes before carving.
+Once the turkey was completely cooked (insert the thermometer between the thigh and the leg, it should reach 165F) I took it out of the oven, covered it loosely with foil and let it rest for 30 minutes before carving.
 This will help the juice to stay inside the turkey.

 I made Persian caramelized walnuts (photo below, top right next to pomegranates).
 It's a combination of onions, walnuts, barberries, turmeric, pomegranate molasses, salt and pomegranate arils.
 This makes a delicious side for the turkey.
 I also had pomegranates, because they just make everything better and the flavor combination is beyond great.
 The rest is basically any herbs and vegetables you have at hand.
 I used cute colorful tomatoes, olives, thyme and rosemary.

 How do I keep my turkey moist?

 There are so many ways to keep a turkey moist such as making two small turkeys instead of one large or buying fresh turkey instead of frozen.
 What I always do to keep turkey moist and it has always worked is to make compound butter and generously rub it under and on the skin.
 For this Persian spiced turkey recipe I also made a spice paste with olive oil which also gave great color to the turkey as well has great flavor and kept it juicy.